nstoddard/webgl-wrapper/README.md

 Features not yet implemented:

-* Deletion of OpenGL objects which are no longer used
 * An easier way to implement the `Vertex` and `Uniforms` traits
 * More usage examples
 * More types of textures